JpChii/nlp-with-hugging-face/notes/4-multilingual-named-entity-recognition.md

 * augmenting quality of search engines
 * building a strucutred database from corpus

 > Note: *Zero-short transfer or zero-shot learning* usually refers to the task of training a model on one set of labels and then evaluating it on a different set of labels.
-In the context of transformers, zero-shot learning may also refer to situations where a lnaguage model like GPT-3 is evaluated ona downstream task that it wasn't even fine tuned on.
+In the context of transformers, zero-shot learning may also refer to situations where a lnaguage model like GPT-3 is evaluated on a downstream task that it wasn't even fine tuned on.

 Problem(assumption):